GustavoPeredo/Big-Avatar-Gnome-Shell-Extension/README.md

 1. Download the zip and extract it, or clone the repository

-2. Navigate to the root directory
+2. Navigate to the folder

 3. Get the UUID from `metadata.json`